tidalvirus/cosmicidle/README.md

 List of things to do:

 * Gather resources manually
-* Technology Tree System - IN PROGRESS
+* Technology Tree System - IN PROGRESS - can unlock technologies
- * Technology for energy - TODO
+ * Technology for energy - DONE
  * Technology for automators - TODO
  * Technology for ships - TODO
  * Technology for exploration - TODO